jih22/yoga-class/README.md

 * This website was constantly tested while development using Chrome dev tools.
 I used this to resize the browser to check new code was working, and different mobile/tablet screen sizes.
 * This website was tested on Windows desktop computer and on Android phones Samsung Galaxy S7 & s8, Samsung A70, Oppo F7.
-* The website was also tested in Safari browser on iPad Pro 10.2 and on Mac using online service Crossbrowser Testing.
-Also tested in Safari browser.
+* Also tested in Safari browser.

 * The HTML code was validated using The W3C Markup Validation Service.
 Validation service noted that I have Unclosed element </div> and I got some Error & Warning about Duplicate ID name, so I checked any errors and sorted them if needed.
 * The CSS code was validated using CSS validator The W3C CSS Validation Service.
 I got Error: "text-align: middle is not a text-align value".